chimpwizard/playgound/dgraph/README.md

 fi;
 ```

-Then the final command is rewrited and the container can be started.
+Then the final command is rewritten and the container can be launched.

 ```bash
 command="dgraph $command $newargs"